whatmakeart/whatmakeart.github.io/content/3d-modeling/maya/uv-mapping-maya.md

 ---
 title: UV Mapping - Maya
 date: 2023-06-15T05:48:39
-lastmod: 2025-09-30T17:53:45
+lastmod: 2026-03-18T06:50:20-04:00
 ---

-### UV Mapping in Maya
+## UV Mapping in Maya

 UV mapping in [Maya](maya.md) is the process of assigning 2D [UV coordinates](../uv-coordinates.md) to 3D objects.
-This is necessary so that textures can be applied to the objects in a way that is consistent and predictable.
+This allows texture images to be placed on the object in a way that is controlled, consistent, and predictable.

+Because most 3D forms cannot be flattened without cutting, UV mapping usually involves splitting the surface into separate UV shells and then unfolding those shells into a 2D layout.
+A good UV unwrap helps textures appear at the correct scale and with as little stretching or distortion as possible.

-The UV Editor in Maya is a powerful tool that can help you to UV map objects of any complexity.
-It is important to learn how to use the UV Editor effectively in order to produce high-quality UV maps.
+Maya's UV Editor is a powerful tool for creating, editing, unfolding, cutting, sewing, and arranging UVs.
+It can be used for both simple and complex models, from basic hard-surface forms to more detailed organic or scanned objects.
+Learning how to use the UV Editor effectively is an important step in creating high-quality textured models.

 Use symmetry to your advantage.
-If your model is symmetrical, you can only UV map one half of it and then mirror the results to the other half.
-This can save you a lot of time.
+If a model is symmetrical, symmetry can sometimes speed up the process.
+You may be able to unwrap one half of the model and then mirror the results.
+This can save time, but it is important to remember that overlapping mirrored UVs are only appropriate in some workflows.
+If each side of the model needs unique painted detail, the UVs should remain separate.

 When laying out your UVs, try to minimize distortion.
 This will help to ensure that the textures look good on the object.

-## Basic Maya UV Mapping Guide
+### Basic Maya UV Mapping Workflow

 Maya has a number of tools and features that make it easy to UV map your models.
 Here is a basic guide to UV mapping in Maya: